s1tools/mbu_processor/doc/MBU_installation_manual.md

 The core BUFR converter has been implemented by ECMWF and used the library ECCODES (https://confluence.ecmwf.int/display/ECC/ecCodes+Home) a wrapping of GRIB API (Figure 1)

 Change with 3.1: new quality flags added for swell partitions and swell inversion in exported Bufr.
-At the time of writing, eccodes do not contains new codes for new quality flags yet.
+At the time of writing, eccodes used new codes for new quality flags by using version 42 of tables delivered in version 2.38.1 of eccodes sofware.

 ```
                  ---------------------------------------